tejas36026/authenticheck/README.md

     *   Typing Speed (WPM)
     *   Time taken to write
     *   Number of corrections (backspaces, deletes)
-*   **Interactive Dashboard:** A comprehensive dashboard that aggregates all session data and visualizes it with interactive charts, showing:
+*   **Interactive Dashboard:** A comprehensive dashboard that aggregates all session data a:
     *   Overall text composition (Typed vs. Pasted)
     *   Per-sentence WPM, duration, and correction analysis
 *   **Zero Backend Required:** Runs entirely in the browser, making it easy to deploy and test.